it32bit/HA_CTRL/Doc/LogBook.md

 ## INFO-22 Clang-Tidy is a command line tool that performs static analysis on C and C++ source code

+Extension: ms-vscode.cpptools (C/C++) need to be DISABED and then
+Extension: llvm-vs-code-extensions.vscode-clangd need to be ENABLED MakeFileList.txt: option(ENABLE_CLANG_TIDY "Enable clang-tidy static analysis" ON) <-- need to be ON

 Install Clang-Tidy

 ```bash